pharmaverse/admiralonco/README.md

 Oncology extension package for ADaM in R Asset Library `{admiral}`

+*Explore all the other packages in the [{admiral} ecosystem](https://pharmaverse.org/e2eclinical/adam/) to learn more about ADaM programming in R.*

 ## Purpose

 To provide a complementary (to `{admiral}`) toolbox that enables users